Anish1337/Anish1337/README.md

 ### Hi there ###
 * 🌱 Working on several data science projects.
-* 🧠 Learning TensorFlow, SQL and SAS.
+* 🧠 Learning TensorFlow, SQL, and SAS.
 * ⚡ My hobbies include video games, badminton, and chess.

 #### 📫 How to reach me: